Physical Symptoms of narcissistic abuse-What You Need To Know

 Narcissistic abuse can have profound effects on your physical health, both in the short term and long term.

-The chronic stress, emotional turmoil, and trauma associated with this type of abuse can lead to a wide range of physical ailments.
 Here are some ways in which narcissistic abuse can impact your physical well-being:

-It’s important to note that the physical effects of narcissistic abuse can be long-lasting, even after the abusive relationship has ended.
-Seeking professional help and support is crucial for recovering both physically and emotionally from the abuse.
+It’s important to note that the physical effects of narcissistic abuse can be long-lasting.
+These effects can persist even after the abusive relationship has ended.

 Narciisistic abuse Can Cause a Nervous system Breakdown